Job Growth Moderates in August as Low Unemployment Continues

 the average monthly gain of 187,000 in 2016.

-TOP INDUSTRIES: August offered a brightened outlook for blue-collar employment, with gains in manufacturing,
+TOP INDUSTRIES: August offered a brightened outlook for blue-collar employment, with gains in manufacturing, construction and mining, in addition to continued forward momentum in professional and technical services and health care.

 UNEMPLOYMENT: The unemployment rate continued steadily along a track it has maintained for several months now, shifting marginally from month to month.
 The August rate was slightly higher at 4.4 percent than July’s rate of 4.3 percent.
 In the good news department, unemployment for those with less than a high school diploma retreated by almost one full percentage point.